chenyutao36/MATMPC/README.md

 2. Write your own model following the styles given by examples, e.g. Inverted Pendulum, Chain of Masses.

-3. In Code_generation.m, set your own sampling time and multiple shooting time.
+3. In the model file you created, set your own sampling time and multiple shooting time.
+In Code_generation.m, set the number of integration steps per shooting interval.

 4. Run Code_generation.m

 5. In Initialization.m, set your own initialization data, e.g. initial states, referecnes and etc.

-6. In Simulation.m, choose your integrator, prediction horizon and the solver.
+6. In Simulation.m, choose your integrator, set the prediction horizon and the solver options.
 You may also need to modify the reference for constant or time-varying reference tracking problems.

 7. In Draw.m, write your own plot fuctions to display your results.